gems-uff/mestre/scripts/README.md

 Script for collecting the following attributes: cyclomatic complexity (left and right versions of the conflicting chunk and for the whole conflicted file); chunk size (absolute and relative to the file size); chunk position in the file.

-This script uses the Github API to collect the data.
-Since this API has limited usage, developer keys are needed to provide access to the data.
-Such keys should be put into a file named github_keys, one per line.
-If the rate limit is reached, the script will try to use another key.

 Collected data are put into a [csv file](../data/collected_attributes2.csv).

 ---